AntaRReS96/Machine-Learning-Deep-Learning-Cookbook/README.md

 This repository is my collection of Machine Learning and Deep Learning projects and implementations.
-It's inspired by the book **"Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow"** by Aurélien Géron and enriched with additional resources from online platforms such as YouTube, internet articles, and support from Large Language Models (ChatGPT 4o/GitHub Copilot).
+It's inspired by the book **"Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow"** by Aurélien Géron and enriched with additional resources from online platforms such as YouTube, internet articles, and support from Large Language Models.

 The initial spark of inspiration came from a colleague who shared his own project portfolio at work, motivating me to create this repository to document my learning journey and showcase my skills.